-1. Indian passport holders can enter Bhutan without a visa either by air or land.
+Indian passport holders can enter Bhutan without a visa either by air or land.

-2. Indian, Bangladeshis and Maldivian nationals can obtain a permit at the port of entry on producing a valid passport with a minimum of 6 months validity (Indian nationals may also use their Voters Identity Card (VIC)).
+Indian, Bangladeshis and Maldivian nationals can obtain a permit at the port of entry on producing a valid passport with a minimum of 6 months validity (Indian nationals may also use their Voters Identity Card (VIC)).

 Bhutan Visa Fee

-How to Obtain a Bhutan Visa
+How to obtain Bhutan Visa

+The visa will be processed by the Tourism Council of Bhutan.
 The regulation mandate visitors to make full advance payment prior to their travel to Bhutan.
-Once the operator receives full payment, they process visa with a government through a single window online system.
-Tourism Council would endorse your visa and ultimately Immigration Department clears your visas.
+Once the operator receives full payment, they process visa with the government through a single window online system.
+Tourism Council would endorse your visa and ultimately Immigration Department clears your visa within 5-7 working days.
 Your e-Visa clearance is a letter stating that the visa is being approved.
 It’s a page with a government insignia holding details of individual travelers with names, dates, flights, passport number and route that would be used for tour.

 FOLLOW US ON